fiskhandlarn/larpcalendar/README.md

 You can now access the Firebase Emulator UI on <http://localhost:4000> and the website itself on <http://localhost:4200/>.

-The frontend app using hot module reloading, so any changes in the code should automatically reload the page.
+The frontend app is using hot module reloading, so any changes in the code should automatically reload the page.

 ### Mock Data